Jonathan2251/lbd/_sources/funccall.rst.txt

 Add specific backend intrinsic function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-LLVM intrinsic functions is designed to extend llvm IRs for hardware
+LLVM intrinsic functions are designed to extend LLVM IRs for hardware
 acceleration in compiler design [#extendintrnsic]_.
-Many cpu implement their intrinsic functions for their speedup hardware
+Many CPUs implement their own intrinsic functions for hardware-specific
-instructions.
+instructions that improve performance.

-Some gpu apply llvm infrastructure as their OpenGL/CL backend compiler using
+Some GPUs use the LLVM infrastructure as their OpenGL/OpenCL backend compiler
-many llvm extended intrinsic functions.
+and rely on many LLVM-extended intrinsic functions.

 To demonstrate how to use backend proprietary intrinsic functions to support
-their specific instructions to getting better performance in some domain
+specific instructions for performance improvement in domain-specific languages,
-language, Cpu0 add a intrinsic function @llvm.cpu0.gcd for its
+Cpu0 adds an intrinsic function ``@llvm.cpu0.gcd`` for its
-gcd(greatest common divider) instruction.
-This instruction explaining
+greatest common divisor (GCD) instruction.

+This instruction demonstrates how to implement a custom intrinsic in LLVM;
-how to do it in llvm only, it is not added in Verilog Cpu0 implementation.
+however, it is not implemented in the Verilog Cpu0 hardware.

-The code as follows,
+The code is as follows,

 .. rubric:: lbdex/llvm/modify/llvm/include/llvm/IR/Intrinsics.td
 .. code-block:: c++